ec-intl/dotfiles/README.md

 Once you complete the installation steps, you will see a welcome message 📜.

+## Uninstallation

+To uninstall the dotfiles, run the following commands:

+1. Navigate to the dotfiles directory:

+    ```bash
+        cd dotfiles
+    ```

+2. Run the uninstall.sh script stating the shell you are using, for example, if you are using bash:

+    ```bash
+        ./uninstall bash
+    ```

+The uninstall script will remove the dotfiles from your home directory and restore your shell's configuration file to its original state.

+## Getting the latest version

+To get the latest version of the dotfiles, run the following commands:

+1. Navigate to the dotfiles directory:

+    ```bash
+        cd dotfiles
+    ```

+2. Run the update.sh script stating the shell you are using, for example, if you are using bash:

+    ```bash
+        ./update bash
+    ```

+The update script will pull the latest version of the dotfiles from the remote repository and update your shell's configuration file to source the files in the src directories.

 ## Customization

 If you want to customize the dotfiles, edit the files in the dotfiles directory and rerun your shell's configuration file.
 You can add your own aliases, `.env` files, and functions to corresponding files in the `$HOME/bash-src` or `$HOME/zsh-src` directories.
 The install script will automatically source these files when you run it.